Module 06: Transformer

 Decoder-Only vs Encoder-Decoder

 This module implements decoder-only transformers (GPT-style).
-There are two main transformer architectures:
+The two main transformer architectures:

 Architecture Examples Use Case Attention